Profile

 How I use Geography in my work:

-So I am a glaciologist, so the research and work I do is looking at the how climate change is affecting glaciers and the people that depend on them.
+I am a glaciologist, so the research and work I do is looking at the how climate change is impacting glaciers and how people that depend on them are affected in particular for water resources and risks to glacial hazards)

 -